by Karen J Mossman

 Over the years I’ve found I enjoy TV Box Sets that are apocalyptic or science fiction.
 I’m not the same with books because those I’ve tried I struggle with the pronouncing of names and places.
 It’s like struggling to read through mud.

 I was never a fan of zombies either, but watched The Walking Dead.
-It surprised myself by loving it.
 They are not what I’d call zombies; they were people affected with a virus, and nothing of them remains except the dead walking body.
 I moved on to the books, but the more I read the more the graphic violence seemed to carry the story.

 One of my favourites genres is time travel.
-I’ve yet to find a book that is not so overly complicated I could fall in love with.
+I’ve yet to find a book that is not so overly complicated.
 Perhaps you can suggest one?
-I discovered Travelers, that’s one L, as it’s American and they spell things slightly differently to us.
+I discovered Travelers, that’s one L, as it’s American and they spell things slightly different from us.

-When I find something I love, I binge watch, and covered the first two season pretty quickly.
-I’ve now discovered a third series is due on our screens this month, and I am so excited to watch it.
+When I find something I love, I binge watch, and covered the first two seasons pretty quickly.
+I’ve soon discovered a third series and devoured that too.